redis/redis-doc/commands/cluster-meet.md

 Moreover `CLUSTER MEET` does not need to be reciprocal.
 If I send the command to A in order to join B, I don't need to also send it to B in order to join A.

+If  `cport` is not used, then cluster port of this node wil be port + 10000.

 ## Implementation details: MEET and PING packets

 When a given node receives a `CLUSTER MEET` message, the node specified in the